ronanchilvers/utility/README.md

 ## Testing

-Thw utility classes are very simple and consequently  have 100% test coverage.
+The utility classes are very simple and consequently  have 100% test coverage.
 You can run the tests by doing:

 ```
 ./vendor/bin/phpunit